aayushbokde/DL_study/README.md

 👨‍💻 Code notebooks & experiments
 (all annotated and runnable)

-💡 Project ideas, tips, & challenges

-📝 Summaries and key takeaways from my learning
+Please Go through ANN First and then Head on to CNN and then RNN as it is more accurate way to go through my learning